Global phase space structures in a model of passive descent: Pitch angle dependence of the terminal velocity manifold

 To consider the effects of the pitch parameter $\theta$ on the TVM, we look to a 3-dimensional extended phase space, including pitch angle as an independent variable without motion.
 This view of the system allows us to visualize changes of the manifold in the parameter direction while still maintaining the same dynamics of the equations of motion (\ref{eq:inertial-v1}).
 We re-cast the system into extended phase space with the following equations,

-In this model, every fixed point of the 2-dimensional system remains a fixed point because of the negligible dynamics, and the motion in the $\theta$-direction is infinitely slow.
-Therefore, the 1-dimensional TVM will become 2-dimensional as it is extended in the $\theta$-direction.
-As the accelerations $\dot{v}_x$ and $\dot{v}_z$ depend smoothly on $\theta$, we should be able to uncover a smooth extended TVM.
-To visualize this, we calculate the 1-dimensional TVM from the 2-dimensional model of (\ref{eq:inertial-v1}) using the bisection method over a variety of pitch angles and stitch these together to form a 2-dimensional surface in the extended, 3-dimensional model.
+In this model, every fixed point of the two-dimensional system remains a fixed point because of the negligible dynamics in the $\theta$-direction.
+Therefore, the one-dimensional TVM will become two-dimensional as it is extended in the $\theta$-direction.
+As the accelerations $\dot{v}_x$ and $\dot{v}_z$ depend smoothly on $\theta$, we will be able to uncover a smooth extended TVM.
+To visualize this, we calculate the one-dimensional TVM from the two-dimensional model of (\ref{eq:inertial-v1}) using the bisection method over a variety of pitch angles and stitch these together to form a two-dimensional surface in the extended, 3-dimensional model.
 The resulting surfaces are shown in Figures \ref{fig:3Dtvm-plate}, \ref{fig:3Dtvm-snake}, and \ref{fig:3Dtvm-naca} over the interval $\theta \in [-45^\circ, 45^\circ]$.

 In each figure, the colormap on the surface shows the acceleration at every point on the manifold.
 Blue regions are associated with positive acceleration and red regions are associated with negative acceleration, where the positive direction is associated with the positive $v_x$ axis.
 As the TVM is an invariant manifold, the vector field is purely tangential to the manifold itself.
 The equilibrium points of the system are shown along the manifold as well, representing the bifurcation diagram of the system.
 The colors of Figure \ref{fig:Bifurcation} still hold: blue points are stable nodes, red points are saddle points, and purple are stable foci.
 For the flat plate considered in Figure \ref{fig:3Dtvm-plate}, there is a single stable node in all cases, except $\theta=0$ which contains a stable center manifold.
 The saddle-node bifurcations of the flying snake are evident in Figure \ref{fig:3Dtvm-snake}.
 The left-right symmetry of these two airfoils is also visible in the anti-symmetry of the TVM in the $v_x$ direction about $\theta=0$.
 The NACA-0012 airfoil has a broad range of equilibria over a very small region, showing its sensitivity to pitch angle.
 In Figure \ref{fig:3Dtvm-naca}, we only show equilibria with a horizontal velocity magnitude smaller than $1.5$, for comparison at the same scale as the other two TVM figures.
 As seen in \ref{fig:Bifurcation}, there is a wide range of fixed points for this system on the interval $\theta \in [-45^\circ, 45^\circ]$.
 Outside of this narrow range, all of those fixed points have a much larger magnitude of velocity.